shakacode/react_on_rails/docs/installation.md

    ```

 ## Rails Configuration
-You don't need to create a initializer if you are satisfied with the default as described in
+You don't need to create an initializer if you are satisfied with the default as described in
 [Configuration](./configuration.md)

 # Node Package